9 Steps to Creating an Effective Emergency Response Plan [+ Template]

 The best emergency response plans include a list of individuals to contact (and their contact information), evacuation routes, how to act during an emergency, how to mitigate risk to your people and facilities, and detailed communication procedures to follow during and after a specific emergency occurs.

-• Shelter-in-place orders during severe weather like tornadoes
+- Ordering shelter-in-place during severe weather like tornadoes

 Now that you’re up to speed on why your organization needs a plan and what it should cover, let’s examine how to create an effective emergency response plan for your business.

-How to Conduct Emergency Response Planning
+How to Conduct Disaster and Emergency Response Planning

 Each organization is unique, so you may find that additional measures are warranted to protect your business from possible hazards—beyond the examples listed.
 However, by completing these steps, you will be well on your way to ensuring your team knows what you expect of them and when.